codingpremikal/codingpremikal/README.md

 ### Hi there 👋

-- 🔭 We are currently working on programming videos, guides, reviews, tech news and so more.
+- 🔭 We are currently working on programming videos, guides, reviews, tech news and so mor
 - 💬 Ask me about anything about the repositories
 - 📫 You can reach me through twitter
 - ⚡ We are running a youtube channe m\